If you still have questions after reading this page,

 Do many students take many courses on other Five College campuses?

-Each year there are about 6,000 course registrations for students taking courses at one of the other four campuses.
+Each year there are about 5,000 course registrations by students taking courses at one of the other four campuses.

 As an enrolled student, do I have to pay extra to take a course on another campus?

-No. Once you are enrolled on your home campus, you may take courses at no additional cost on the other campuses.
+Not for courses taken during the fall or spring semester.
+Once you are enrolled on your home campus, you may take courses at no additional cost on the other campuses.
 The only cost you might encounter would be special fees associated with a course, such as lab fees for a science course or materials fees for a studio art course.
 (Generally, these are fees also paid by students from that campus.)
+For courses taken during the summer or January terms on other campuses, you will need to pay, and enrollment may be limited to students on the home campus.

 How do I enroll in a class on another campus and can I enroll after preregistration is over?